yoshuaNahar/spring-boot-websocket-chat/README.md

 ## Getting Started

-Clone this repository to your development directory.
-Open the Project with IntelliJ.
-Import the Gradle project.
-Run the ReactiveChatApplication.java Application in IntelliJ.
+ * Clone this repository
+ * Open the Project with IntelliJ
+ * Import the Gradle project
+ * Run the ReactiveChatApplication in IntelliJ

  The Spring Boot 2 server will boot up and the WebSocket connection will be ready.

 ### Prerequisites